farmera/sare_grant/study_methods.md

 #### Interpreting Spectral Indices

 Interpreting a spectral index starts with acquiring accurate aerial image data.
-Doing that requires consideration of two fundamental issues:
+Doing so requires consideration of two fundamental issues:

-1. Placing a camera at the correct height and orientation for a sufficient period of time.
+1. Placing the camera at the correct height and orientation for a sufficient period of time.

-    * In [Section 3](kites_balloons_drones.md) three possible methods for positioning a camera in the air (a kite, a helium-filled balloon, and an aerial drone) are considered.
+    * In [Section 3](kites_balloons_drones.md) three possible methods for positioning a camera in the air (a kite, a helium-filled balloon, and an aerial drone) were considered.
 Each has its advantages and disadvantages.

 2. Acquiring sufficient spectral detail from a camera such that the data may be usefully analyzed.